WAT MAE NANG PLUM

 decorative stucco lions, with exception of

-Wat Thammikarat, nowhere seen elsewhere in
+nowhere else seen in Ayutthaya.

 base of decorative elephants are seen in Sukhothai (Wat Chang Lom), Sri Satchanalai